If you’re looking for new accounting software and more efficient financial operations, Oracle NetSuite just might be the solution.

 NetSuite Connector allows businesses to set up data mapping between NetSuite and eCommerce storefronts, point-of-sale (POS) systems, online marketplaces, and third-party logistics providers.

 Having all of these integrations in one place allows you to eliminate time-consuming tasks such as spreadsheet entries and exporting information to other applications.

 And NetSuite’s integration with Cube means you can quickly and confidently analyze, plan, and collaborate without changing where you work.

-Cube is the first spreadsheet-native FP&A platform that enables you to plan for the unexpected and stay ahead of changes.
+Cube is the first spreadsheet-native FP&A platform that empowers teams to drive better planning and performance without changing how they work.
 Created by a former CFO, our cloud-based software helps finance teams work anywhere — we integrate natively with both Excel and Google Sheets — so that they can plan, analyze, and collaborate with the ultimate speed and confidence.

 In addition to Excel, Google Sheets, and NetSuite, Cube integrates with various accounting, finance, HR, ATS, operations, sales & marketing, and business intelligence software tools.
 This means most companies (like Masterworks and SmugMug) use Cube for nearly all of their company's financial operations

 Cube offers faster time to value (most companies are finished onboarding within two weeks) and is competitively priced.